-- A. To maintain employment; - B. To support child protective services; - C. To attend school if a teen parent; - D. To attend activities as required participation in Kentucky Works. - E. To participate in the SNAP Employment and Training Program/SNAP E&T. - F. [To attend school if enrolled at least 6 credit hours per semester and are pursuing a secondary education in a certified trade school, college, or university.]
+- A. To maintain employment; - B. To support child protective/preventative services; - C. To attend school, if a teen parent; - D. To attend activities as required participation in Kentucky Works. - E. To participate in the SNAP Employment and Training Program/SNAP E&T. - F. To attend school if enrolled full-time and are pursuing a secondary education in a certified trade school, college or university.

-For families who are approved for child care due to employment, services may be provided to cover time spent in both part-time and full-time education activities.
+For families who are approved for child care due to employment, services may be provided to cover time spent in both part-time and full-time educational activities.